Takatsuki General Hospital – Site Tour

 read more

 The Shinka Management Lean Japan Tour is a professional development program run several times annually.
 The program includes a mix of lean and kaizen seminars, hands-on lean training and visits to several benchmark lean companies.
-For further information and program dates, see the lean tour overview page.
+For further information about our Lean Japan Tour and Lean Healthcare Tour programs, see the lean tour overview page.

 Tour Inquiries